 Retail

-Retail is the largest industrial ecosystem, accounting for 11.5% of EU value added.
-It is also the largest private employer in the EU economy, employing nearly 30 million people.
-The ecosystem comprises 5.5 million companies, with 99% of them being small and medium-sized enterprises (SMEs).
-With a gross value added of over €1.4 billion, the retail ecosystem generates the highest value among all industrial ecosystems.
-The retail ecosystem encompasses various sectors, including grocery and non-grocery retail, wholesale, and online platforms.
+Retail is the largest industrial ecosystem, accounting for 11.5% of EU value added and the largest private employer in the EU economy with nearly 30 million employees.
+The ecosystem comprises 5.5 million companies, with 99% being SMEs.
+With a gross value added of over €1.4 trillion, retail generates the highest value among all EU industrial ecosystems.
+Food retail will be the fastest-growing segment, with e-commerce continuing to expand strongly.